ResursBank/ecomphp/README.md

 As EComPHP is continuously developed, you should take a look at our bitbucket repo to keep this information updated.
 It can be found at https://bitbucket.org/resursbankplugins/resurs-ecomphp

+## Composerized version

+Did you decide to go with the experimental composer edition of EComPHP?

+First of all, the release is based on the branch develop/1.2 and is currently in alpha development state so we cannot guarantee anything to function.
+However, if you're aware of that you're on your own for the moment, you can go for this:

+    composer require resursbank/ecomphp:dev-develop/composerize

+Then you may go with something like this in your first born code:

+    <?php
+        require_once("vendor/autoload.php");
+        $resurs = new \Resursbank\RBEcomPHP\ResursBank($myMerchantUserName, $myMerchantPassword);
+        $methods = $resurs->getPaymentMethods();
+        print_r($methods);
+    ?>

 ## Regular requirements and dependencies